What You Need to Start Making Pottery at Home – My Guide for New Potters

 After gaining confidence with hand-building, I transitioned to wheel throwing, which was mesmerizing and a little more complex to learn.
 Learning to center the clay was the most frustrating for me, but it was a transformative skill that I conquered.

 For those interested in Shaping Clay on the Potter’s Wheel, you will need a pottery wheel in your home studio.
-The good news is there are many types of pottery wheels to choose from.
+The good news is that there are many types of pottery wheels to choose from.

 If you are not sure if wheel throwing is the main way you want to create with clay, you can start out with a Pottery Wheel Forming Machine.
 I found this wheel to be a great starter wheel.
 For more detailed information about it, check out The Skytou Pottery Wheel Pottery Forming Machine – Owners Review

-If you love wheel throwing and know it is the main way you want to create with clay but don’t have much space or the budget for a freestanding Wheel, you can select the Speedball Artista Portable Potter’s Wheel.
+If you love wheel throwing and know it is the main way you want to create with clay, but don’t have much space or the budget for a freestanding Wheel, you can select the Speedball Artista Portable Potter’s Wheel.
 For more detailed information on this wheel, go to Speedball Artista Pottery Wheel – Owners Review.

-After advancing in my pottery wheel skills, I knew I wanted a well-built stand-alone Potter’s wheel, so I bought the Brent Model CXC Pottery Wheel and never looked back.
+After advancing in my pottery wheel skills, I knew I wanted a well-built, stand-alone Potter’s wheel, so I bought the Brent Model CXC Pottery Wheel and never looked back.
 For more detailed information on this wheel, go to The Brent CXC Pottery Wheel – Owners Review.

 If you are still unsure of which wheel is best for you, you can go to this Pottery Wheel Buyers Guild.

 If you are not in the market for buying a new wheel, you can also get a used one.
-Here are the things to look for and look out for when Buying a Used Pottery Wheel.
+Here are the things to look for and look out for when buying a Used Pottery Wheel.

 Banding Wheel